 Cutting the corporate tax rate

 The tax bill reduced the corporate tax rate to 21 percent.
 While proponents of the bill posit that lowering the rate on repatriated earnings would cause corporations to invest that money in the United States, there has been speculation that companies are much more likely to return money to shareholders.
-Wells Fargo CEO Tim Sloan even said at a Goldman Sachs investment that’s exactly what his organization plans to do, and a much publicized video of National Economic Council Director Gary Cohn speaking to a room full of Wall Street executives indicates a similar outcome.
+Wells Fargo CEO Tim Sloan even said that’s exactly what his organization plans to do, and a much publicized video of National Economic Council Director Gary Cohn speaking to a room full of Wall Street executives indicates a similar outcome.

 A corporate treasurer who spoke under condition of anonymity said that his organization is likely to follow this path.
 “I just don’t see any change on my investment policy based on the tax bill, primarily because it doesn’t change my pre-tax ROI,” he said.

 However, Marko Papic, senior vice president and chief geopolitical strategist for BCA Research, cautioned that these incidents shouldn’t necessarily be used as barometers for gauging what corporates might be poised to do with any extra money this bill affords them.
 He stressed that the Cohn video in particular is “not empirical, it’s not data—it’s just a room full of dudes.
 We don’t really know what companies will do.”